mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (baron, marquis or count).

 Individuals who hold a position are termed Rank Nobles.
 There are two subtypes.
-The term ‘Local Nobility’ is given to relatively minor nobles who represent worlds and other interests such as business groups.
+The term 'Local Nobility' is given to relatively minor nobles who represent worlds and other interests such as business groups.
 The rank is usually hereditary.
 Most local nobles are barons or, occasionally, marquises.
-Individuals who hold a non–hereditary Imperial office (e.g. an ambassador) and have been granted a title for that purpose are termed ‘Administrators’.
+Individuals who hold a non–hereditary Imperial office (e.g. an ambassador) and have been granted a title for that purpose are termed 'Administrators'.
 They retain their noble title after leaving the post but it is not hereditary unless of course the noble already held the requisite rank when the administrative post was assigned.

-The smallest group, but the most powerful, are termed ‘High Nobles’ or the ‘Great Nobility’.
+The smallest group, but the most powerful, are termed 'High Nobles' or the 'Great Nobility'.
 These are the most powerful Imperial families, who head the great Megacorporations or administer large areas of space.
 Most are dukes or archdukes, though there are a few very powerful counts among this select group.
 These individuals